-In contrast, data-driven design uses AI to inform the manual design process, using design analytics to create the most effective design, first time.
+In contrast, the data-driven design uses AI to inform the manual design process, using design analytics to create the most effective design for, the first time.
 AI-driven usability testing analysis means that less time and money needs to be spent on testing prototypes and the design can be thoroughly tested and adapted before it is ever released to the public.

-Ever wondered how artist and innovators come up with their greatest ideas?
-While we may never understand the exact formula for creativity, science can provide us with some insight into the creative process.
-One of the most popular theories can be found the book, The Art of Thought, by British psychologist Graham Wallas.
+One of the most popular theories can be found in the book, The Art of Thought, by British psychologist Graham Wallas.
 This process has since been updated and adapted to a 5 stage process.

 The five key stages are:

 The preparation stage involves immersing yourself in information.
 That could involve research or looking at or listening to ideas.
-For example, a designer might conduct market research and competitor analysis in this stage.
+For example, a designer might conduct market research and competitor analysis at this stage.

 The incubation stage is a thoughtful stage, where the information that was taken in during the preparation phase is slowly digested by the subconscious mind.
 This stage can take any length of time, ranging from hours to months.
 It might feel counterproductive to walk away from the idea for a while, but this is where the magic happens.

-The illumination stage, sometimes referred to as the insight stage, is where you have that lightbulb moment.
-These moments usually happen when you least expect them to, when you’re driving, laying in bed at night or taking a walk.
+The illumination stage sometimes referred to as the insight stage, is where you have that lightbulb moment.
+These moments usually happen when you least expect them to when you’re driving, lying in bed at night, or taking a walk.

-How Has AI-Driven Design Impacted The Creative Process?
+How has AI Graphic Design Impacted the Creative Process?

-AI-driven design processes is replacing the most formulaic and procedural tasks, allowing the creative individual to spend more time on actually creative things.
+AI-driven design processes are replacing the most formulaic and procedural tasks, allowing the creative individual to spend more time on actually creating things.

 Through artificial intelligence, you can even generate alternative designs along a similar theme, providing valuable input into the illumination phase of the creative process.